 The museum is open Tuesday – Sunday from 8:15 pm – 6:50 pm

-Plan to spend at least 2 hours here.
-I recommend using the Rick Steve’s Free Audio Tour.
-You could purchase a tour which would probably be a great experience as well.
+You could also purchase a tour and skip the line entrance which would probably be a great experience as well.

 Tickets can be purchased online or at the door.
 There will be a line if you purchase tickets the day of.

-The best time to visit is after 4 pm when all the large tour groups have left.
+The best time to visit is right when it opens or after 4 pm when all the large tour groups have left.

 This famous bridge is a special landmark in Florence.
 It is known as a romantic spot in Florence.
 Personally, I did not get that vibe.

 I thought it was extremely expensive shopping.
-Not to mention, gelato that cost 3 times as much as other places in the city!
+Not to mention, gelato costs 3 times as much as other places in the city!

-Ponte Vecchio is Italian for old bridge.
-The bridge crosses the Arno river at the spot that the Romans originally built it.
+Ponte Vecchio is Italian for the old bridge.
+The bridge crosses the Arno river at the spot where the Romans originally built it.
 It was the only bridge in Florence to cross the Arno until 1218.